 Boys’ And Girls’ Schools To Merge Across Maharashtra For Co-Education Push

-The Maharashtra government has decided to merge all boys’ and girls’ schools operating in the same premises into co-educational institutions to promote gender equality.
+The Maharashtra government has decided to merge all boys’ and girls’ schools operating in the same areas into co-educational institutions to promote gender equality.
 The move, based on a Bombay High Court directive, aims to eliminate gender segregation and encourage balanced social learning.

 Maharashtra Merges Boys’ and Girls’ Schools to Promote Co-Education | Image: Canva